sagar61205/Sales-forecast/README.md

 #### Insights:
 <ul>
-<li>Seasonality is present in the top 2 individual supplier.
+<li>Seasonality is present in the top 2 individual supplier.</li>
-<li>Sales-margin(%) is stable across time but long-term trends vary.
+<li>Sales-margin(%) is stable across time but long-term trends vary.</li>
-<li>Sales-margin has declined somewhat over time, but appears to possibly be bouncing back.
+<li>Sales-margin has declined somewhat over time, but appears to possibly be bouncing back.</li>
 </ul>